nauxray/yarnscape-react/README.md

 ## 2. Features

-> List down the major features of your application, and also the
-> algorithms or techniques that you have used to implement those
-> features.
-If there are any limitations or bugs, please describe them
-> as well.
-If you have any features pending implementation , you can
-> also take the opportunity to discuss them here.

 The main features of the website are as listed below:

 1. Browse through different yarns easily
-2. Sorting system (sort by average rating, number of reviews)
+2. Sorting system (sort by alphabetical order, average rating, number of reviews)
 3. Filter and search system to narrow down yarns displayed
    - Search by yarn name
-   - Filter by brand, material, average rating, weight,color
+   - Filter by color, brand, weight, material
 4. Contribute yarn reviews, and ability to edit or delete a review
 5. View your past reviews to keep track of your progress
 6. Contribute yarn listings